Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present a series of numerical experiments on real datasets under various noise conditions.
+In this section, we present a series of numerical experiments on synthetic and real datasets under various noise conditions.
 These experiments are designed to illustrate the flexibility of the proposed ADMM-based algorithm and its ability to adapt to different data characteristics as well as to the type of noise.

-All algorithms are implemented in \textsc{MATLAB} R2024a and executed on a MacBook Pro equipped with an Apple M2 processor and 8 GB of RAM.
+All algorithms are implemented in MATLAB R2024a, with the exception of the PyTorch/Adam baseline (Section~\ref{sec:relu_comparison}), which is implemented in Python using PyTorch.
+All experiments are executed on CPU on a MacBook Pro equipped with an Apple M2 processor and 8 GB of RAM.
 The code implementing ADMM for the 12 models, along with all the experiments, is available from {\url{https://gitlab.com/Atharva05/admm-for-nmd}}.
+We note that the $T$-update is implemented using vectorized MATLAB operations for all model/loss combinations except CSF + Frobenius, which requires element-wise root-finding via Cardano's formula.
+In all cases, the dominant computational cost per iteration is the $W$ and $H$-updates, which involve matrix multiplications requiring $\mathcal{O}(mnr)$ operations.